AnnulusGames/UnityCodeGen/README.md

 [日本語版READMEはこちら](README_JP.md)

 ## Overview
 Unity CodeGen is a library that streamlines code generation on the Unity editor.
-It allows you to define your own Generator and automate code generation.
+By defining your own Generator that inherits from ICodeGenerator, you can generate codeautomatically.

 ### Features
 * Code generation can be implemented smoothly